 The Albany Civic Theatre began in 1955 and continues to offer entertainment to audiences today.
 The theater puts on a variety of performances and provides memberships to its loyal customers.

 Designed to accommodate events and performances, The Egg took 12 years to construct and, architecturally, has no precedent.
 The building goes six stories deep into the ground and is able to keep its shape because of a girdle it wears, which is in the form of a heavily reinforced concrete beam.

 The Egg is home to two theaters: the Lewis A. Swyer Theatre and the Kitty Carlisle Hart Theatre.
 In addition, it contains a lounge area for the Hart Theatre, used for seminars, receptions, parties and small performances.

 New York State Museum

 Welcoming more than 750,000 visitors each year, the New York State Museum is one of the biggest cultural attractions in the state.
-This research museum features a variety of exhibitions, collections and programs and works to educate the public by offering guided tours, learning centers and other services.
+This research museum features exhibitions, collections and programs, and also offers guided tours, learning centers and other services.